Ashish-Krishna-K/rock-paper-scissor/README.md

 # rock-paper-scissor

+Check out the live version of this site by clicking [here](https://ashish-krishna-k.github.io/rock-paper-scissor/)

 This is an in-browser version of Rock paper scissor game built using JavaScript as part of the Odin Project foundations project.

 The scope of this project is limited to only playing rock-paper-scissor in the DevTools console.
 As such the body of the webpage will remain blank.